-- Candidate must be approved by the Teacher Education Admission Committee (TEAC) - Cumulative GPA of 3.0 or higher at Concordia-Chicago - Required prerequisite courses completed with a grade of C or better - o Elementary/Secondary before 2016: EDU-6045, EDU-6435 - Elementary after 2016: EDU-6150, EDUC-6250, EDUC-6350 - Secondary after 2016: EDU-6045, EDU-6435 - Official Score Report to pass either Illinois Test of Academic Proficiency (TAP), ACT plus Writing, or SAT - Print out of DegreeWorks - Content Area Program Plan (Secondary Majors Only) - Admission interview - Qualifying examination - Fingerprint criminal background check results - 20 pre-professional hours on file in the Office of Field Experience - Complete Dispositional Assessment of CUC Conceptual Framework for yourself.
-Application for Placement in Student Teaching Internship Candidates must submit Applications for Placement in Student Teaching Internship by November 15 before the academic year in which they plan to student teach.
+- Candidate must be approved by the Teacher Education Admission Committee (TEAC) - Cumulative GPA of 3.0 or higher at Concordia-Chicago - Required prerequisite courses completed with a grade of C or better - Elementary/Secondary before 2016: EDU-6045, EDU-6435 - Elementary after 2016: EDU-6150, EDUC-6250, EDUC-6350 - Secondary after 2016: EDU-6045, EDU-6435 - Print out of Degree Works - Content Area Program Plan (Secondary Majors Only) - Admission interview - Qualifying examination - Fingerprint criminal background check results - 20 pre-professional hours on file in the Office of Field Experience - Complete Dispositional Assessment of CUC Conceptual Framework for yourself.
+Application for Placement in Student Teaching Internship Candidates must submit Applications for Placement in Student Teaching Internship by November 1 before the academic year in which they plan to student teach.
 Informational meetings about Placement for Student Teaching Internship will be led by the Office of Field Experience Coordinator and publicized in emails and on Facebook.
 The placement application is found in the Appendix of this handbook and will be distributed at the Placement meetings.
 Occasionally, a public education candidate may be placed in a Lutheran or other private school.
 In such cases, an additional interview with the Coordinator of the Office of Field Experience must be completed by the candidate and a memo of understanding regarding the candidate's respect for and compliance with the school's values must be signed by the candidate.
 Transition Point Two: Admission to the Student Teaching Internship Candidates must be admitted to the Student Teaching Internship in order to begin student teaching.
 Each candidate must submit an application (see Appendix) and meet the additional requirements in order to be admitted.
 Applications will be accepted throughout the year.
 The status of a candidate who has completed the application to Student Teaching Internship, but has not yet met all requirements will be "IN PROCESS."
 The candidate will receive an email from the College of Education stating that his/her application is "IN PROCESS."
 When all requirements are met, the candidate's status will be changed to "ADMITTED."
 Such candidate will receive a letter from the College of Education informing him/her of "ADMITTED" status.
-Applications to the Student Teaching Internship and all required documents will be accepted throughout the year and are due at the end of the term before the candidate enters Student Teaching internship courses. - Fall semester: Application is due on August 15 - Spring semester: Application is due the last day of the Fall semester.
-Requirements:
+Applications to the Student Teaching Internship and all required documents will be accepted throughout the year and are due at the end of the term before the candidate enters Student Teaching internship courses. - Fall semester: Application is due on May 1. - Spring semester: Application is due on November 1.